artur-ciocanu/launch.en/help/launch-reference/publishing/hosts/managed-by-adobe-host.md

 #### Edge cache invalidation {#invalidation}

-When you upload a new library build, tags invalidate the caches on all applicable edge nodes, which means that each node considers its cached version to be invalid, regardless of how recently it retrieved a fresh copy.
+When you upload a new library build the caches on all applicable edge nodes are invalidated.
+This means that each node considers its cached version to be invalid, regardless of how recently it retrieved a fresh copy.
 The next time an edge node receives a request for that file, the node retrieves a fresh copy from the origin.

 Because Akamai has multiple origin servers that replicate files between each other, and because there is no way of knowing which origin received your file first, these node requests can hit an origin that does not have the latest version.
 It would then cache the older version again.
-To prevent this from occurring, tags perform multiple cache invalidations for each new build on the following intervals:
+To prevent this from occurring, multiple cache invalidations are performed for each new build on the following intervals:

 * Immediately after upload
 * 5 minutes after upload